New Hampshire’s 52 With a View: A Hiker’s Guide

 While the 52 With a View list is popular with beginner hikers, it’s not a complete cakewalk and there are some quite challenging hikes on it.
 Ken does a good job of describing those challenges and tells you the best trails to follow since there are often several alternatives.
 Each hike description includes a detailed description of the trail, what you’ll see its scenic outlooks and at the summit, driving and parking directions, overnight options if you want to backpack or camp, and advice about what to expect if you want to hike the peak in winter.
 Ken also does an outstanding job in describing the historical origins of each mountain on the “52” list which adds a richness to the guide and will be a delight for history lovers.

 The nice thing about having a guidebook like New Hampshire’s 52 With A View is that all of the important information you need to hike these mountains has been provided by a qualified authority, so it’s trustworthy and you can count on its accuracy.
 While much of the information contained in this guidebook is obtainable piecemeal from other sources, including Facebook Groups or in the AllTrails App, it can be hard to assess its reliability and completeness.
 Ken, on the other hand, has hiked all the peaks on the 52 With a View list multiple times in different seasons and along the different routes, so he knows what he is talking about.
 That kind of hands-on expertise is hard to come by in such a clear and concise manner.

 Disclosure: The author received a copy of this book for review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 About the author